Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

-training of training programs, certification and certification training in the reporting year. - Archiving of records, management and issuance of certificates and certifications; updating information on certification issuance on the unit\'s electronic information portal;
+training of training programs, certification and certification training in the reporting year. - Archiving of records, management and issuance of certificates and certifications; updating information on certification issuance on the unit's electronic information portal;
 establishment of original certificate issuance books and computerization of data on management of certificate issuance and certification issuance, etc.